Wassim-php/Socializer-frontend/README.md

 - JavaFX runtime errors: ensure JavaFX is available on the module path or run from an IDE that configures it.
 - Uploads failing: check console logs, backend accessibility, and the `client.properties` URL.

-## Next steps I can help with
-- Run a Maven build locally and report compile errors.
-- Change the multipart field name to match your backend and re-test uploads.
-- Add more detailed request/response logging (headers+body) for upload debugging.

-## License
-Add a `LICENSE` file if you plan to publish this project.

 *** End README